Sfuhi/Sfuhi/README.md

 - Story of my life:
 - "Dear programer:
 - When I wrote this code, only god nad I knew how it worked.
-- Now, only god knows it!
+- Now, only god knows it!"

 <!---